 Shay Youngblood is a writer, visual artist, teacher, and mentor.
 The author of several novels, collections of short stories and numerous essays, her published plays have been widely produced.
 Her short stories have been performed at Symphony Space and recorded for NPR’s Selected Shorts.
 Youngblood received her MFA in playwriting from Brown University.
 Her current projects include children’s books, a graphic novel, and multimedia performance installation work on architecture, memory, and the environment inspired by research in Japan, China, and the United States.
 She is an artist board member of Yaddo.

 Allia Abdullah-Matta is an Associate Professor of English at CUNY LaGuardia Community College.
 As an educator and writer, she strives to address the power and politics of creative expression and voice as essential instruments of social justice practice and transformation.
 She was the co-recipient of CCNY Jerome Lowell DeJur Prize in Poetry (2018).
 Her poetry has been published in Newtown Literary, Promethean, Marsh Hawk Review, Mom Egg Review Vox, and Global City Review.

-Dr. Pearlie Peters is Professor of English and Director of the Multicultural Studies program at Rider University.
-She is author of the book, The Assertive Woman in Zora Neale Hurston’s Fiction, Folklore and Drama.
+Dr. Pearlie Peters is a Professor of English and Director of the Multicultural Studies program at Rider University.
+She is author of the book The Assertive Woman in Zora Neale Hurston’s Fiction, Folklore and Drama.

 Britt Threatt graduated from Rhodes College with BAs in English literature and theatre; she earned a MA in Africana Studies from Brown University.
 Her research intersects performance studies, literary theory, and women’s history.
 She studies how concerns about health, wellness, and safety are expressed through Black women’s art.